You are here

 Include licenses and certifications such as teaching license, professional engineering license or tests taken, First Aid, CPR or Water Safety Instructor if they are relevant to your objective.

-- List the publication using the appropriate style of your field.
+- List the publication using the appropriate citation style of your field.

 - Publications can be listed as “pending” if they have been submitted.